ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Validates the UIN by verifying the checksum

-1. Validates if the UIN received follows the UIN generation logic
+1. Validates if the UIN received as per the UIN generation logic

 1. Responds to the source with appropriate message